Your complete guide to the English Tenant Fees Ban

 Your guide to the English Tenant Fees Act and what letting agents and landlords need to be know about how it affects rent, tenancy and holding deposits, default payments and payments for assignment, novation or variation of a tenancy and early termination of a tenancy.

-The Tenant Fees Act officially came into effect in England on 1st June 2019.
+The Tenant Fees Act officially came into effect in England on 1st June 2019, and agents need to be aware of what this legislation covers to ensure they stay compliant.
 Here's your guide to the new legislation and its application.
 For more information, please refer to the official guidance at gov.uk.

 The Tenant Fees Act came into force on 1st June 2019 and applies to all applicable new tenancy agreements in England.
 Applicable tenancy agreements are: